 want to see it or not.

-Its getting harder to speak as a handmade business owner, who creates by hand and offers unique made with care products.
-That has become the normal for all handmade business owners now.
+It’s getting harder to speak as a handmade business owner, who creates by hand and offers unique made with care products.
+That has become the norm for all handmade business owners now.

 People who buy from mass produced stores online

 could very well be are your future potential customers.
-The way you will speak to your potential customer and change their way of buying is by the very reason you started your business because you have a passion to produce a product that is different, made with a skill and has a story to tell.
-You are not just selling a product you are also selling it’s story that really makes you stand out from any business crowd.
+The way you speak to your potential customer to change their way of buying is the very reason you started your business.
+You have a passion to produce a product that is different, made with skill and has a story to tell.
+You are not just selling a product you are also selling its story that really makes you stand out from any business crowd.

 Well, the first place you need to write your story is in your description area, right by your product image.
-If your story is an epic one with chapters and all then you ofcourse need to condense it to the important parts.
+If your story is an epic one with chapters and all then you, of course, need to condense it to the important parts.
 The rest of your story will be in the second most important place and that’s on your blog.
 Your blog feeds your business site.
-After they have read your story, they should have no hesitation to clicking that buy now button by your product.
+After they have read your story, they should have no hesitation in clicking that buy now button by your product.